santiagomac/MoneyVaultBack/README.md

     ```
    docker-compose up -d
     ```
+4. Run the script to create the tables in the database, in the folder scripts.
-4. Run the project and consume the endpoints.
+5. Run the project and consume the endpoints.
 (Postman recommended).

 ### Note
 To create one transaction (income, expense) is needed to create one budget.